Don’t ignore caught errors

 Doing nothing with a caught error doesn’t give you the ability to ever fix

 or react to said error.
-Logging the error to the console (console.log
+Logging the error to the console (console.log)

 isn’t much better as often times it can get lost in a sea of things printed

 to the console.
-If you wrap any bit of code in a try/catch
+If you wrap any bit of code in a try/catch it means you

 think an error may occur there and therefore you should have a plan,